dyc3/senior-design/poster.typ

 == Proof of Concept (OTT)

 - OpenTogetherTube (OTT) is a website that allows users to watch videos together.
-- The figures below depict the current and proposed new architecture for OTT.
-The balancer will distribute load between multiple instances of a Monolith, while the Monolith will be responsible for managing rooms.
 - Implementation of the load balancer will allow an application to be deployed around the world, lower latency for users, improve reliability, and allow for a larger number of simultaneous users.

 #figure(